GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 MPD is caused by [Dihydrotestosterone](https://en.wikipedia.org/wiki/Dihydrotestosterone) (DHT), an androgen which metabolizes from Testosterone.
 Having more T in your body means more DHT can form, and the gene that contributes to MPD causes the hair follicles on the scalp to receive less blood, choking them out until the follicles die.
 There will likely be *some* loss of hair line eventually, no matter what, but if there is a history of baldness among the men in your family, then you can expect to see that as well.
 Again, Rogaine can help with this.

 The synthetic androgen [Nandrolone](https://en.wikipedia.org/wiki/Nandrolone) does not metabolize into DHT and may be a viable alternative in place of direct Testosterone if hair loss is a concern.
-However, DHT is important for genital growth, so this is a double edged sword.
+However, DHT is important for genital growth, so this is a double-edged sword.

 ### Thicker and Oilier Skin

-Testosterone promotes the thickening and toughening of the epidermis, causing skin to become more coarse.
-As estrogen levels fall the body will produce less collagen.
+Testosterone promotes the thickening and toughening of the epidermis, causing skin to become coarser.
+As estrogen levels fall, the body will produce less collagen.
 This causes the skin to become tougher and drier (especially in the knees and elbows).
 Veins on the hands, arms, and legs may become more pronounced, but not varicose.

 Expect your face and scalp to become oilier.
-Acne *will* be a problem, and not just on the face.
+Acne is likely to be a problem, and not just on the face.
 This tends to be worst immediately after dosing.

 ### Larger Hands / Feet